 Stories can be written, spoken, or inferred from places and objects; and in a place like Lake Clark, all three kinds are valuable in understanding an area and its people, past and present.

 In this video, Dr. Michael Etnier describes how animal bones from archaeological sites provide clues for what the landscape looked like in the past and how our world has changed over time.
 Watch Understanding Climate Change Through Archaeology

-The Lake Clark Jukebox Project - part of a University of Alaska Fairbanks program - consists of photo albums and recorded interviews that represent different, but overlapping, historic themes.
+The Lake Clark Jukebox Project - Listen to storytelling by Native community members and watch slideshows of historic photographs.
+Part of a University of Alaska Fairbanks program, this project consists of photo albums and recorded interviews that represent different, but overlapping, historic themes.
 These include stories about:

 Windfall - the Fishing Sailboats of Bristol Bay